The Guardian of Scotland

 In this incomparable scene, with the Castle in the background, you will see marching military bands from all over the world, wrapped in huge sets of lights and fireworks, creating an overwhelming atmosphere.

-The Tatto takes place on weekdays (9pm) and twice on Saturdays (7.30pm and 10.30pm) during three weeks in August.
-If you have been lucky enough to get a ticket, get ready for something that you can only see in Edinburgh and which is going to leave you stunned.
+The Tattoo takes place on weekdays at 9.30pm and twice on Saturdays, at 6.15pm and 9.30pm, during three weeks in August.
+If you have managed to get a ticket, get ready for one of the most unforgettable experiences Edinburgh has to offer.

 A military fort